luk036/cyclic_quorum/src/cqs.md

 | **Core Logic**    | Recursive function calls (`GenD`, `BraceFD`) | Neural Network (`PolicyNetwork`) |

 The recursive search systematically explores combinations using backtracking and predefined mathematical rules for pruning branches of the search tree that cannot lead to a solution.
 The RL approach, conversely, learns through interaction with the problem, adjusting a neural network's parameters based on trial and error guided by rewards.

-### Applications

-As mentioned earlier, the mathematical structures known as difference covers have practical applications.
-The sources specifically cite their use in areas like **coding theory, cryptography, and signal processing**.
-This underscores the relevance of developing efficient methods for finding these sets.

 ### Conclusion